-Platform {Interactive TV} - (Sometimes also known as Interactive TV client.
-Associated with Interactive Television Application) - In computing, a platform describes some sort of framework, either in hardware or software, which allows software to run."
+Platform {Interactive TV} - (Sometimes known as Interactive TV client.
+Associated with Interactive Television Application.) - In computing, a platform describes some sort of framework, either in hardware or software, which allows software to run."
 (Wikipedia.)
 The term "platform" might be used interchangeably with the term "standard" or "specification," sometimes even "middleware".
 Platforms may be offered by individual entities (such as businesses or organizations) or agreed upon by many related entities.
-A platform may be proprietary or an open system.
-Digital television is a major television platform.
+A platform may be proprietary, (a design or technique owned by an entity,) or an open system, which is the opposite.

 (1)